89 Lord of the Flies Essay Topic Ideas & Examples

 Prompt#2: Golding uses his novel to explain certain faults and weaknesses of society and humankind.
 Choose one of the following themes to discuss in your essay.
 Use details from the entire text to support your thesis.
 Themes: Tracing the defects of society back to the defects of human nature.
 People are inherently evil/ the sinful nature of man.

-9. Lord of the Flies Critical Essays
+16. PDF Character Poster for Lord of the Flies

-13. Lord of the Flies Essay Topics
+20. PDF Lord of the Flies Essay Prompts

 3. William Golding has said that his novel Lord of the Flies was symbolic from the beginning until the end when the boys are rescued.
 During the course of the novel these symbols are constantly changing, giving us a new interpretation of the island society.
 Write an essay that discusses three different significant symbols from the book.